-The individual requirements for your premise’s fire safety signs will be determined by your business’ individual risk assessment however, this short guide to fire safety signs introduces the main signage available and shows you in which situations they should be displayed.
+The individual requirements for your premise’s fire safety signs will be determined by your business’ individual risk assessment. this short guide to fire safety signs introduces the main signage available and shows you which situations they should be displayed.

 What are The Rules on Fire Safety Signs?

-The following tips for fire safety signs, as stated in the Health and Safety (Safety Signs and Signals) Regulations 1996, provide some guidance on which signs should be used and how and where they should be displayed:
+The following tips are stated in the Health and Safety (Safety Signs and Signals) Regulations 1996, they provide some guidance on which signs should be used and how and where they should be displayed:

-- Escape routes and doors must be obviously labelled – any door that could be confused with an emergency exit door should be marked clearly with a sign or notice reading ‘no exit’, ‘no way out’ or labelled with their use, such as ‘storeroom’
+- Escape routes and doors must be obviously labelled – any door that could be confused with an emergency exit should be marked clearly with a sign or notice indicating ‘no exit’, ‘no way out or labelled with their use, such as ‘storeroom’

-- Escape route signs must be displayed all along the exit route – signs should be placed at all changes of direction in corridors, stairs or open spaces as well as above all doors or junctions.
+- Escape route signs must be displayed along the exit route – signs should be placed at all changes of direction in corridors, stairs, open spaces and above all doors or junctions.

-- Fire safety signs should be illuminated – this ensures that they can always be seen and be legible, including in conditions where the power is lost.
+- Fire safety signs should be illuminated – this ensures that they can always be seen and be legible during power outages

-- Final fire exit signs should not have arrows on – emergency exit signs above the final exit door should not feature arrows.
+- Emergency exit signs above the final exit door should not feature arrows.
 Instead, they should be replaced by just the image of a running man or simply have the words ‘exit’ or ‘fire exit’.

 - Don’t mix signs – stick to all European Standard signs or all British standards signs: don’t mix the two.

-- It is recommended that fire safety directions are in picture form with supplementary text -signs need to be suitable for use by everyone, including those who have poor vision, suffer from dyslexia or do not have English as their first language.
-Supplementary text will also ensure that the graphical symbol’s meaning is fully understood.
+- It is recommended that fire safety directions are in picture form with supplementary text -signs need to be suitable for use by everyone, including those who have poor vision, suffer from dyslexia, or do not have English as their first language.
 The Disability Discrimination Act further says that you must make ‘reasonable adjustments’ for the disabled, including displaying braille and tactile fire safety signage alongside the standard picture signs.

-- All employees should know the location of the nearest fire alarm and what to do in an emergency – this is a legal requirement and can be done by training staff, using ‘fire alarm call point’ signage and displaying a Fire Action Notice sign in a visible place.
+- All employees should know the location of the nearest call point and what to do in an emergency – fire safety training is a legal requirement.

 - Fire-fighting equipment must be identified with signs – for example, signs indicating the location of a fire hose reel or extinguisher.